Workshop: Performing A.I.: Stage, Sound and Screen

 Aberystwyth University Arts Centre, 20th and 21st of December 2022.
 This will be an in-person event.

-A series of workshops will explore how A.I., theatre and performance and ludic technologies can be employed and used as part of creative devising methodologies to develop work for the stage, sound art and screen.
+A series of workshops that will explore how A.I., theatre and 'ludic technologies' can be employed and used as part of creative devising methodologies to develop work for the stage, sound art and screen.

 Tuesday 20th of December

 Session I: Workshops

 09:00-09:15 Coffee and Cookies

 09:30-11:00 Performing AI.
 Using AI tools for playwriting led by Vlad Butucea

 11:30-13:00 Sounding AI: Performance, Collaboration and Synthetic voices led by Dr Yaron Shyldkrot

 14:00-17:00 Design Fiction Worldbuilding led by Prof Paul Coulton

 Aberystwyth Arts Centre Round Studio (First Floor)

 Aberystwyth University, Penglais Campus, Aberystwyth SY23 3DE, UK